akka/akka/akka-docs/src/main/paradox/stream/stream-rate.md

 Java
 :   @@snip [RateTransformationDocTest.java]($code$/java/jdocs/stream/RateTransformationDocTest.java) { #expand-drift }

+The difference is due to the different handling of the `Iterator`-generating argument.

+While `extrapolate` uses an `Iterator` only when there is unmet downstream demand, `expand` _always_ creates an `Iterator` and emits elements downstream from it.

+This makes `expand` able to transform or even filter out (by providing an empty `Iterator`) the "original" elements.

-Note that all of the elements coming from upstream will go through `expand` at least once.
-This means that the output of this flow is going to report a drift of zero if producer is fast enough, or a larger drift otherwise.
+Regardless, since we provide a non-empty `Iterator` in both examples, this means that the output of this flow is going to report a drift of zero if the producer is fast enough - or a larger drift otherwise.